JustSayonikaDevTeam/JustSayonika/game/README.md

 This file holds the random and player intiated dialogue.

+### script-greetings.rpy

+This file holds dialogue related to greetings.

 ###  script-selfcare.rpy

 This file holds all dialogue/topics related to the selfcare tip system we plan to implement.